 Contact: Marianne Lehtimäki | marianne.lehtimaki(a)heritage.lt

-Stands for: CREATIVE PORTS.
-An Initiative on Cultural and Creative Entrepreneurship in the Baltic Sea Region
+Stands for: Creative Ports.
+An Initiative for the Internationalisation of Cultural and Creative Industries in the Baltic Sea Region

 Stands for: Cross Fab - Facilitate multidisciplinary innovation processes in the Baltic Sea Region through cross-overs of creative industries to other sectors

 PA Culture Policy Area: Global competitiveness | Connect the region

 Description: CROSS FAB wants to enhance the development of new products, services and processes in the Baltic Sea Region.
 That will be achieved by multidisciplinary innovation processes based in the creative sector.
 CROSS FAB will accelerate and strengthen the formation of multidisciplinary teams and provide guidance in creating, shaping and maturing ideas and starting a business path.